-If you intend to travel outdoors, you should be prepared to deal with all sorts of weather, from the rainiest days to the driest, and from the hottest daytime hours to the coldest nights.
+If you intend to travel outdoors, you should be prepared to deal with all sorts of weather.
+This might mean the rainiest days to the driest, and from the hottest daytime hours to the coldest nights.

 The human body has a normal core temperature between 98.6 and 99.9 degrees Fahrenheit (F).
-To maintain this temperature without the aid of any warming or cooling device, the external environment must be at about 82 degrees F. Clothes aren’t just a social convention; they’re necessary warming tools.
+In order to maintain this temperature without the aid of any warming or cooling device, the external environment must be at about 82 F. Clothes aren’t just a social convention — they’re necessary warming tools.
 We can usually add on more layers in colder months, and use fans or air conditioners in warmer months in order to maintain that healthy core temperature.

 However, in some cases, you may find yourself in an environment with temperature extremes.
-Therefore, it’s essential to know what health concerns you may face, and how to mitigate any temperature-related problems.
+It’s essential to know what health concerns you may face, and how to avoid any temperature-related problems.

-First, it’s important to note that the temperature reading on a thermometer is not necessarily the temperature for which you should be concerned; the relative humidity in an environment can significantly affect what’s called the “apparent temperature,” or the temperature you actually feel.
-If the air temperature reads 85 degrees F, but there’s zero humidity, it will actually feel like it’s 78 degrees F, whereas the same air temperature in an environment with 80 percent humidity will feel like 97 degrees F.
+It’s important to note that the temperature reading on a thermometer is not necessarily the temperature for which you should be concerned.
+The relative humidity in an environment can significantly affect what’s called the “apparent temperature,” or the temperature you actually feel.
+If the air temperature reads 85 F, but there’s zero humidity, it will actually feel like it’s 78 F, whereas the same air temperature in an environment with 80 percent humidity will feel like 97 F.

 Heat-related illnesses include: